zextras/tech-doc/source/_includes/multiserver_install.rst

 In this suggested scenario we will set up a |product| multi-server environment, composed by **five nodes** as follows:

 #.
-A **Directory-Server node**, used for user authentication, account
+A **Directory-Server node**, used to manage the configuration of
-   management, and parameter storage
+   the infrastructure and provisioning of users and domains
 #.
 An **MTA node**, that takes care of the transfer and forwarding of
    mail, including filtering and much more functions
 #.
 A **Proxy node**, which acts as a reverse proxy, centralizing
    access to mailboxes.
-It allows mailbox servers to be hidden from the public internet
+It allows backend services (like e.g., mailbox servers) to be hidden from the public Internet
 #.
-Two **Store nodes**, one to be used as the actual Mailserver and
+Two **Application nodes**, one to be used as the actual Mailserver
-   one to be used as **Logger node**
+   or to host other services, and one to be used as **Logger node**

    .. note:: The **Logger node** must be unique within a |product|
       infrastructure!